UPDATED: MARCH 14, 2023 | 3 MIN READ

 If a Texas driver lives with you, uses your vehicle regularly, and gets their license suspended due to a violation, your coverage might be dropped.
 It’s best to check with your insurer how that affects your insurance policy.

 Are Texas’s minimum requirements providing enough coverage?

 Texas doesn’t require physical coverage for your vehicle.
-If you want to be fully protected, you should consider additional coverage or increasing your current liability limit.
+You should consider additional coverage or increasing your current liability limit to be fully protected.